NoMeansNowastaken/KarutaSniper/README.md

 1. Download repo
 2. Install requirements
-3. Install pytesseract (and add to path)
+3. Install pytesseract (and add to path--[See this](https://github.com/NoMeansNowastaken/KarutaSniper/issues/7))

 ## How use